The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 In certain circumstances, a borrower's insolvency administrator may challenge agreements entered into by the borrower between one month and ten years prior to the filing for the opening of insolvency proceedings.
 The following are valid reasons for challenging security interests granted by the borrower:

 If immediate and adequate consideration was received by the borrower for the transaction for which the security was granted, it can only be challenged by the insolvency administrator if the transaction was undertaken wilfully to discriminate against other creditors' rights.

 If a transaction is successfully challenged, the secured creditor has to repay any amounts already received or release the respective security interest.

 In German financings, reference is made to EURIBOR (Euro InterBank Offered Rate) and not to LIBOR (London Interbank Offered Rate), ie, the expiry of LIBOR is less relevant.
 Where applicable, it will most likely result in a change in the fair value of the underlying financial instrument, which may require adjustments to the contracts.
 For borrowers, this may involve additional internal and external transaction costs.

-Currently, there is still a lot of uncertainty and loan agreements usually provide for a transmission to other rates including re-negotiations.
+There is currently a lot of uncertainty, even though loan agreements usually provide for a transmission to other rates, including re-negotiations.